-- 5.13 Conflicts of interest can be complex and require use of professional judgement.
-This section is intended to assist Members with understanding their responsibilities in relation to conflicts of interest and to help with that exercise of professional judgement. - 5.14 Ensuring that conflicts are (a) understood; (b) identified; and (c) reconciled or eliminated, is the key to meeting the requirements of the Code. - 5.15 All Members have an individual responsibility to be familiar with their obligation to identify conflicts and to know what to do if they encounter one.
-This responsibility exists regardless of their particular role in the work or level of seniority, including actuarial students, more junior members of an actuarial team and those working as part of a multidisciplinary team. - 5.16 There may also be practice-specific conflict of interest provisions for Members, such as any contained in the relevant professional standards.
-Additionally, Members need to have regard to any relevant legal and regulatory requirements in the country in which they are practising. - 5.17 If Members are unsure how to act at any stage, the IFoA encourages them to seek guidance from appropriate sources.
-A note regarding further sources of advice can be found at the end of this section.
+- 1.3 Conflicts of interest can be complex and require use of professional judgement.
+This Guide is intended to assist Members with understanding their responsibilities in relation to conflicts of interest and to help with that exercise of professional judgement. - 1.4 Ensuring that conflicts are (a) understood; (b) identified; and (c) reconciled or eliminated, is the key to meeting the requirements of the Code. - 1.5 All Members have an individual responsibility to be familiar with their obligation to identify conflicts and to know what to do if they encounter one.
+This responsibility exists regardless of their particular role in the work or level of seniority, including actuarial students, more junior members of an actuarial team and those working as part of a multidisciplinary team. - 1.6 There may also be practice-specific conflict of interest provisions for Members, such as any contained in the relevant professional standards.1 Additionally, Members need to have regard to any relevant legal and regulatory requirements in the country in which they are practising.2 - 1.7 If Members are unsure how to act at any stage, the IFoA encourages them to seek guidance from appropriate sources.
+A note regarding further sources of advice can be found below at Section 5.

-What is a conflict of interest?
+2. What is a conflict of interest?

-5.18 'Conflicts of interest' can arise in any situation where two or more separate parties are involved, and the interests of those parties differ.
+2.1 'Conflicts of interest' can arise in any situation where two or more separate parties are involved, and the interests of those parties differ.
 As conflicts can be complex, it is not possible to give an exhaustive list.
-However, common examples of situations where conflicts of interests can arise are where a Member's professional responsibility to a user of their work conflicts or is seen to conflict with:
+However, common examples of situations where conflicts

-&lt;sup>3 Such as those included in the Actuarial Profession Standard: APS P1 "Duties and responsibilities of Members Undertaking Work in Relation to Pension Schemes".
-This contains specific requirements for those involved in pensions work in relation to the production of a conflicts of interest management plan and some specific restrictions on the types of advice w hich may be provided to both the trustees and the sponsoring employer.
+1 Such as those included in the Actuarial Profession Standard (APS): P1 "Duties and responsibilities of Members Undertaking Work in Relation to Pension Schemes".
+This contains specific requirements for those involved in pensions work in relation to the production of a conflicts of interest management plan and some specific restrictions on the types of advice which may be provided to both the trustees and the sponsoring employer.